rsamai/popshop_patternlibrary/pages/about.md

 # This is Popshop.
+Popshop is an event clothing platform that allows event organizers to create custom shopping catalogs and event websites that help event-attendees best prepare for their events.
-Popshop allows users to shop pre-approved clothing with custom parameters in a consolidated supply chain, congregate all event information in one location and offer custom websites for every function.
-We are combining the best of both worlds -the expertise of each individual community leader with our trusted technology to allow for safer and stress-free personalized shopping experiences
+We are combining the best of both worlds -the expertise of each individual event leader with our trusted technology to allow for safer and stress-free personalized shopping experiences.

 ## Vision